chrisadrian001/SEO_AnO/docs/class01/module1/lab3.rst

 Perform the following steps to configure the VLAN objects/resources:

 #.
-Expand the ``Lab 1.4 - Basic Network Connectivity`` folder in the Postman collection.

-#.
-Click the ``Step 1: Create a VLAN`` request in the folder.
+Click the ``Step 8: Create a VLAN`` request in the folder.
 Click :guilabel:`Body` and examine the JSON request body; the values for creating the Internal VLAN have already been populated.

 #.
 Click the :guilabel:`Send` button to create the VLAN